mgdesaix/ConGen-2024/02-wgsassign-basics.md

 perceived when an individual’s genotype (likelihood) is included in the population it is being assigned to.

-Let’s look at this.
+Let’s look at this and see how much we bias our results by *not* doing LOO on the reference individuals.
 Using the reference population allele frequencies for the American Redstarts of the West that we created from our initial run of WGSassign, let’s determine the assignment accuracy of these reference individuals with the standard test.
 Below we’ll specify the Beagle file (same as before) and the allele frequency file (created previously), along with the `--get_pop_like` argument to get the likelihood of assignment from the standard assignment (in contrast to `--loo` which we used before).
 We’ll change the output name to the